-Stimulant use disorder is a type of substance use disorder that involves the non-medical use of stimulants.
-It is defined in the DSM-5 as “the continued use of amphetamine-type substances, cocaine, or other stimulants leading to clinically significant impairment or distress, from mild to severe”.
+Stimulant use disorder is a type of substance use disorder that involves the non-medical use of stimulants.the continued use of amphetamine-type substances, cocaine, or other stimulants leads to clinically significant impairment or distress, from mild to severe.

 Based on DSM 5 (2013), SUD is a single diagnosis, with severity determined by the number of symptoms present.